Modern, $$ (From $150)

 The Vibe: A refined and polished retreat in the heart of downtown Portland.

 Standout Detail: Travelers staying at Dossier get membership access to Knot Springs, Portland's social club and wellness haven for workout classes, spa treatments, and soaking sessions in urban hot springs overlooking the Willamette River.

-This Place Is Perfect For: Urban travelers wanting a stylish basecamp to explore Portland; wellness enthusiasts taking their fitness routine on the road.
+This Place Is Perfect For: Urban travelers wanting a stylish base camp to explore Portland, as well as wellness enthusiasts taking their fitness routine on the road.

 Rooms: 205 spacious guest rooms range from Standard, Premium, Premium Corner King, Loft, and a top floor Penthouse Suite with sweeping city views and a living room area with a private fireplace.
 Included in each room are Knot Springs sea-salt soaks and scrubs, Nespresso coffee makers, Italian Egyptian-cotton linens, flat-screen TVs, and an honor bar with a range of local spirits.
 Fending a midnight sweet tooth?
 Pints of locally-loved Salt & Straw ice cream can be delivered to your room to sample flavors as weird as Portland, such as pear and blue cheese, black pepper, and olive oil (it's better than it sounds).

 On Site: Daily Beer & 'Buch happy hour with complimentary kombucha and craft beers by local Ferment Brewery.
 A lobby retail shop with handmade jewelry, gifts and home goods from local purveyors.
 Complimentary Shinola bikes to tour the downtown area and a 24/7 fitness center with Peloton stationary bikes.
 Guests can also take advantage of guided runs through the downtown area or nearby woodland trails in Forest Park with Wy'East Wolf Pack running club.